Film Screening Programs & FAQ

 OPENING SHORTS

-We have a short film that opens each of the feature films.
-These films are usually under 12 minutes and are an eclectic mix of films that don’t usually fit our other categories.
+Short films that open each feature, usually under 12 minutes.
+These are eclectic films that don't fit other categories.

 DARK VISIONS